-Graphical identification conditions for multi-action expressions of the type $E(Y|do(x), do(z_1), do(z_2), \dots, do(z_k))$ in the presence of unmeasured confounders were derived by Pearl and Robins (1995) (see
+Graphical identification conditions for multi-action expressions of the type $E(Y|do(x), do(z_1), do(z_2), \ldots, do(z_k))$ in the presence of unmeasured confounders were derived by Pearl and Robins (1995) (see Pearl, 2000a, ch.
+4) using sequential application of the back-door conditions discussed in Section 3.2.